-Please read this Student Code of Conduct carefully.
-It is important for parents to talk with your child(ren) about this information so that we are communicating and setting consistent expectations for positive behavior and strong attendance.

-After reading and discussing this information, please be sure you and your child sign the ACPS Signature Form, provided in the Back to School Forms provided at the start of the school year.
+We ask that families partner with us to sit with their student(s) to read through this Student Code of Conduct carefully.
+It is helpful for families to share behavioral expectations with students to set consistent expectations for positive behavior that includes school attendance that can lead to positive academic outcomes.
+After reading and discussing this information, please make sure you and your child sign the ACPS Signature Form, provided in the Back to School Forms at the start of the school year.

-We appreciate the support of our families in helping our students become their very best.
-We look forward to working collaboratively with you to ensure safe and orderly learning environments for everyone.

-We wish you and your family a safe and successful school year!
+We are partners with you on this journey to support our students to become the very best version of themselves and we look forward to working collaboratively with you to ensure safe and orderly learning environments for everyone.
+Let's all enjoy a safe and successful school year!